HelpBot Assistant

 /// <summary>

-/// Represents a filter condition in the data manager request.
+/// Represents a filter condition for narrowing down records.

 /// </summary>